Lotus Exige: Lotus Exige Sport 390, Sport 420, Cup 430 Final Edition (2021)

 On 9 February 2021, Lotus unveiled three final editions line-up models of Exige on online platforms.

 Opening the line-up is the Exige Sport 390 Final Edition.
 Powering the model is a 3.5-litre supercharged V6 petrol engine shared with the wider Exige range, tuned to develop 397 bhp and 420 Nm.
-The British brand claims a 0–100 km/h acceleration time of 3.8 seconds, towards to a top speed of 276 km/h.
+Lotus claims a 0–100 km/h acceleration time of 3.8 seconds and a top speed of 276 km/h.
 The 'entry-level' Exige tips the scales in at 1138 kg – making it the heaviest (just) of the three model variants.
-This advanced aerodynamic package – comprising a splitter, diffuser, and spoiler– produces 70 kg of downforce at the rear and 45 kg up front, for a total of 115 kg at top speed.
+This aerodynamic package – comprising a splitter, diffuser, and spoiler– produces 70 kg of downforce at the rear and 45 kg up front, for a total of 115 kg at top speed.
 Two 17-inch front and two 18-inch rear 10-spoke forged alloy wheels hide in the wheel wells, wrapped in 205/45 front and 265/35 rear Michelin Pilot Sport 4 tyres.

 Sitting above the Sport 390 is the Exige Sport 420 Final Edition.
 It is the fastest vehicle in the line-up in a straight line, producing 420 bhp, and 427 Nm from its 3.5-litre supercharged V6, allowing it to accelerate from 0–100 km/h (62 mph) in a claimed 3.4 seconds, and reach a top speed of 290 km/h.
 Weighing 1110 kg, stopping power comes from AP Racing brakes, with forged four-piston callipers and two-piece J-Hook brake discs at all four corners.
 Adjustable Eibach anti-roll bars and three-way adjustable Nitron dampers are standard, as are 17-inch front and 18-inch lightweight forged alloy wheels wrapped in 215/45 front and 285/30 rear Michelin Pilot Sport Cup 2 rubber.

 Sitting atop the range is the Exige Cup 430 Final Edition, which produces 430 bhp and 440 Nm from its supercharged V6 engine, allowing for a claimed 0–100 km/h (62 mph) acceleration time of 3.3 seconds.
 This variant picks up carbon-fibre panels on the front splitter, front access panel, roof, diffuser surround, air-intake side pods, one-piece tailgate, and rear wing – good for 171 kg of downforce at its top speed of 280 km/h.
+The lightweight parts drop the curb weight to 1098 kg.
 The Exige Sport 420's suspension, tyre and brake packages carry over to the top-spec car, though the Cup 430 gains diamond-cut 17-inch front and 18-inch rear alloy wheels, a high-flow titanium sports exhaust, and a multi-mode traction control system.

 The Lotus Emira was launched on 6 July 2021 and went on sale in March 2022.
 It replaced the Evora, Exige and Elise.